metadaddy-sfdc/Shipify-Node-App/README.md

 ## The problem
 While the app is fine, the user still has to:

-1. Open this app in a different browser tab even though the user is in Salesforce in another tab.
+1. Open this app in a different browser tab even though he is in Salesforce in another tab.
 2. Login via OAuth
-3. Filter invoices by warehouse
+3. Filter invoices by Warehouse (i.e. no context as this app doesnt know where in Salesforce the user is currently in)
-4. And finally, ship it.
+4. And finally, select the invoice ship it.

 ## The Solution